benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 Learn more about [page experience signals from Google](https://developers.google.com/search/docs/appearance/page-experience#signals).

-### Write a bunch of articles and update them constantly
+### Write a bunch of articles and update them regularly

-I'm not convinced you need to spam Google with dozens of new articles every month to rank (in the beginning at least).
+I'm not convinced you need to spam Google with dozens of new articles every month to rank (in the beginning, at least).

-For now, I have more than 15 articles that I wrote based on popular keywords and that's perfectly fine.
+For now, I have more than 15 articles that I wrote based on popular keywords, and that's perfectly fine.

-I update them regularly, based on what competitors are doing (competitors are sites that are near me in the SERPs).
+I update them regularly based on what competitors are doing (competitors are sites near me in the SERPs).

 I also structure them to be as snippets-friendly as possible (imagine a dumb bot parsing your content), which can help you rank first quicker.
-[The official documentation for snippets](https://developers.google.com/search/docs/appearance/page-experience#signals) is quite vague unfortunately.
+[The official documentation for snippets](https://developers.google.com/search/docs/appearance/page-experience#signals) is vague, unfortunately.

 ### Build backlinks

 Link building isn't most people's cup of tea.
 Myself included.
-But it needs to be done, because **it's one of the most important ranking factor**.
+But it needs to be done, because **it's one of the most critical ranking factors**.

-I essentially build them posting community links on various popular websites in the niche (these links are also reused in newsletter, which is an additional channel of traffic);
+I essentially build them by posting community links on various popular websites in the niche (these links are also reused in newsletters, which is an additional channel of traffic);

 I also tried to post dofollow links on forums, but I now know **it doesn't work unless it's relevant to the conversation**. **You can get penalized for that**.
 Remove them ASAP if you can.